ywamsendai/new-ywamsendai.org/content/en/get-involved/outreach.md

 active = true  # Activate this widget? true/false
 weight = 25  # Order that this section will appear.

-title = "Become a Volunteer"
+title = "Volunteer or go on a Mission Trip"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.